Hotmoka/hotmoka/README.md

    private key he controls, and to charge it with 10,000 coins.
 After that, we are expected to send him an email where we notify him the storage reference where `moka create-account` has allocated the account.
-But this means that we must know his email address, which is definitely against the idea of anonymicity.
+But this means that we must know his email address, which is definitely against the idea of anonymity.
 Therefore, Anonymous discards this possibility as well.
 3. He could send us an anonymous email asking us _to pay to a given public key_, whose associated private key he controls.
    After we pay to that key, he autonomously and anonymously recovers the storage reference of the resulting account, without any interaction with us.
-This is definitely anoymous and that is the technique that Anonymous will choose.
+This is definitely anonymous and that is the technique that Anonymous will choose.

 Let us show how the third possibility works.
 Anonymous starts by creating a new private/public key,